eduvpn/documentation/API.md

         }
     }

-# Authorization
+# Authorization Endpoint

-The `authorization_endpoint` is then used to obtain an access token by providing it with the following query parameters, they are all required, despite some of them being OPTIONAL according to the OAuth specification:
+The `authorization_endpoint` is used to obtain an authorization code.
+The following query parameters MUST be specified on the authorization request:

 * `client_id`: the ID that was registered, see below;
 * `redirect_uri`; the URL that was registered, see below;